Find the poisoned wine bottle from 1000 similar wine bottles using 10 test strips that each change color when a drop of poisoned wine falls on it.

 .....

-1000 : 1111101000 : 1x512 + 1x256 + 1x128 + 1x64 + 1x32 + 0 + 1x16 + 000.
+1000 : 1111101000 : 1x512 + 1x256 + 1x128 + 1x64 + 1x32 + 0 + 1x8 + 000.

-Example: The 110th bottle is marked with 10 digit number 0001101110.
-Wine drops from this bottle are put onto the strips at positions: 2, 3, 4, 6 and 7 from right.
+Example: The 110th bottle is marked with the 10-digit number 0001101110.
+Put wine drops from only this bottle onto the strips at positions: 2, 3, 4, 6 and 7 from the right.

 The number is:

-0101001101 => 0 + 256 + 0 + 64 + 0 + 0 + 8 + 4 + 0 + 1 = 333
+0101001101 => 0 + 256 + 0 + 64 + 0 + 0 + 8 + 4 + 0 + 1 = 333.

-Expanding the values, 256, 64, 8, 4 and 1 in terms of binary number system,
+Representing the values, 256, 64, 8, 4 and 1 in terms of binary number system,

-333 = 1x28 + 1x26 + 1x23 + 1x22 + 1x20, where 26 means 2 multiplied with itself 6 times, expressed in shorthand form mathematically,
+- 333 = 1x28 + 1x26 + 1x23 + 1x22 + 1x20, where 26 means 2 multiplied with itself 6 times, expressed in shorthand form mathematically,

-Or, 333 = 1x2(9-1) + 1x2(7-1) + 1x2(4-1) + 1x2(3-1) + 1x2(1-1), where the first terms inside the brackets are positions of digit 1 in the 10-digit binary number, similar to decimal number system.
+- Or, 333 = 1x2(9-1) + 1x2(7-1) + 1x2(4-1) + 1x2(3-1) + 1x2(1-1), where the first terms inside the brackets are positions of digit 1 in the 10-digit binary number, similar to decimal number system you use.

-Solution: 333rd bottle contains the poisoned wine.
+Solution: 333rd bottle (in this example) has poisoned wine.

 You have saved yourself from being poisoned.